PLD3: Function

 PLD3 is a member of the phospholipase D protein family, however, unlike phospholipase PLD1 and PLD2, it serves as a 5' exonuclease that specifically degrade ssDNA in the endolysosome, which is similar to the function of PLD4.
 Both PLD3 and PLD4 are essential for the clearance of nucleic acid product in antigen presenting cells.
-Deletion of PLD3 and PLD4 leads to accumulation of ssDNA and activation of TLR9, which triggers inflammation and elevated secretion of cytokines.
+Deletion of PLD3 and PLD4 leads to accumulation of ssDNA and RNA in the endosome, which activates various nucleic acid sensors including TLR9, TLR7 and cGAS-STING and triggers inflammation and elevated secretion of cytokines.
+It is shown that mitochondrial DNA (mtDNA) is the major physiological substrate for PLD3 to degrade.

 PLD3 may play some role in influencing protein processing through the lysosome as well as a regulatory role in lysosomal morphology.
 Some studies suggest that PLD3 is involved in amyloid precursor protein (APP) processing and regulating amyloid beta (Aβ) levels.
 Overexpression of wildtype PLD3 is linked to a decrease in intracellular APP and extracellular Aβ isoforms Aβ40 and Aβ42, while a knockdown of PLD3 is linked to an increase in extracellular Aβ40 and Aβ42.
 PLD3 was implied to be involved in sensing oxidative stress, such that suppressing the PLD3 gene with short hairpin RNA increased the viability of cells exposed to oxidative stress.

 Increased PLD3 expression was shown to increase myotube formation in differentiated mouse myoblasts in vitro, and ER stress which also increases myotube formation was also shown to increase PLD3 expression.
 Decreasing PLD3 expression meanwhile decreases myotube formation.
 These findings suggest a possible role of PLD3 in myogenesis, although its exact mechanism of action remains unknown.
 Overexpression of PLD3 in mouse myoblasts in vitro may inhibit Akt phosphorylation and block signal transduction during insulin signalling.
 PLD3 may be involved in the later stages of neurogenesis, contributing to processes associated with neurotransmission, target cell innervation, and neuronal survival.

 Elevated expression of PLD3 was found to be one of the consistent factors that contribute to the self-renewal activity of hematopoietic stem cell populations, suggesting a possible role of PLD3 in the mechanism behind the maintenance of durable, long-term self-renewing cell populations.